redox-os/book/src/ch12-03-creating-proper-bug-reports.md

      - The operating system you used to build Redox
        - `uname -a` or an alternative format

 10. Make sure that your bug doesn't already have an issue on GitLab.
-Feel free to ask in the Redox [Chat] if you're uncertain as to whether your issue is new
+Feel free to ask in the Redox [Chat](./ch13-01-chat.md) if you're uncertain as to whether your issue is new

 11. Create a GitLab issue following the template.
 Non-bug report issues may ignore this template

 12. Watch the issue and be available for questions

-[Chat]: ./ch13-01-chat.md